Daryl Elliott Green

 During this long road to recovery, Daryl realised he could use his experiences to help others.
 His unique journey through adversity and the lessons he’d learned along the way could provide positive learning opportunities.

-Daryl gave his first talk in 2006, which eventually led to birth of TWICE SHOT, his speaking business focusing on lessons in bravery, courage and resilience.
+Daryl gave his first talk in 2006, which eventually led to birth of TWICE SHOT, his speaking business focusing on lessons in resilience, courageous conversations, leadership and brave decisions.

 From joining the police at 18, to the harrowing shooting at age 27, and the dark years of operations, depression, anxiety, anger, hyperarousal, dreams, flashbacks and triggers, to his eventual recovery, Daryl has many insights he can tap into and much to offer.